Andrew Paradise

-Andrew Paradise (born 10 April 1982) is an American entrepreneur and the CEO and founder of Skillz, an eSports company that enables tournaments in mobile games.
+Andrew Paradise (born 10 April 1982) is an American entrepreneur and the founder and CEO of FIRY, a technology holding company formerly known as Skillz Inc. FIRY comprises three business units: Skillz, a skill-based mobile gaming platform; RZR (Aarki), an AI-powered performance advertising platform; and Beamable, a backend and live operations platform for game developers.

 He previously founded AisleBuyer (sold to Intuit) and Double Picture (sold to MPA Inc.).
 Also, Andrew Paradise was one of the Top-Earning Game CEOs in 2020.

 Early life and education

 Paradise has said that he learned to program at age 7 by making edits to a video game's configuration file with a hex editor, later writing his first game in Pascal.

 He received a Bachelor of Commerce in Economics from the University of Auckland, New Zealand in 2004 and a BA in English Literature, graduating summa cum laude, from the University of Massachusetts Amherst in 2005.

 Career

 Private Equity & Venture Capital

 Andrew started his career in private equity working for The Watermill Group, a leveraged buyout shop focused on distribution and manufacturing businesses, based out of the Boston area.
 There he completed his first acquisitions including Latrobe Steel, a company purchased for $215M enterprise value and later sold for $800M.
 In 2006, he left Watermill to join Fort Washington Capital Partners, working in venture capital investing.